conradolandia/fontsampler/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome.
+Submit a Pull Request for changes.
+For major changes, open an issue first to discuss the proposed modifications.

 ### Development Setup